 Math Applications in Business introduces students to the applications of math in business.
 Students will learn and interpret basic relationships (equations) between quantities that arise in business models.
 They will examine the limitations of such models, their ranges of applicability, and the assumptions on which they are built.
 Students will also learn how to generate and interpret data to make business decisions.
-This course will cover topics including but not limited to accounting, inventory management, marketing, sales forecasting, and financial analysis, using elements from Algebra, Algebra 2, and Statistics to model business and economic systems.
-Offered at all High Schools
+This course takes elements from Algebra, Algebra 2, and Statistics to model business and economic systems and will cover topics including but not limited to accounting, inventory management, marketing, sales forecasting, and financial analysis.
+Offered at Corcoran, Nottingham